-The Office of Church-Minister Relations, located in the Hardin Student Center, provides assistance to students and alumni seeking ministry opportunities on the local, state, and national levels through a program entitled Ministry Connections.
+The Office of Church-Minister Relations, located on the second floor of the Frost Building, provides assistance to students and alumni seeking ministry opportunities on the local, state, and national levels through a program entitled Ministry Connections.
 Individuals interested in finding a place of service are encouraged to contact this office for counsel, resume development, and information.
 Interviews are conducted throughout the year by churches and organizations seeking additional staff members.